 McDowell Grove, West Branch DuPage River Habitat Restoration And Hydraulic Improvements Project

-Starting May 2013, the Forest Preserve District of DuPage County and DuPage County Stormwater Management will begin to restore a 3-mile stretch of the West Branch of the DuPage River, including 2 miles within McDowell Grove Forest Preserve in Naperville.
+Starting May 2013, the Forest Preserve District of DuPage County and DuPage County Stormwater Management began to restore a 3-mile stretch of the West Branch of the DuPage River, including 2 miles within McDowell Grove Forest Preserve in Naperville.
 This project is part of the greater West Branch DuPage River Corridor Restoration Project.
 The project, funded in part by a $1.37 million grant from the Illinois Environmental Protection Agency, will be completed December 2016.
 McDowell Grove and its trails will remain open during most of the work, but visitors should be careful near construction areas and follow all signs and workers’ instructions.

 Click here to watch District Natural Resources Director John Oldenburg talk about the benefits of the project to wildlife and visitors.

 For more information on this project, please visit www.dupageco.org/WBDR.

 Project areas are highlighted in red.